lazd/spectrum-interview/cssskills/README.md

 What are the possible values of the CSS `position` property and what do they do?

+## Custom properties

+What are custom properties, and how can they be used in the context of design systems?

 ## How big is the box?

 Given the following CSS and HTML, what is the width of the following box?